-The three timers present on the A-Core can be used for a variety of applications.
+The three timers present on the MD88 can be used for a variety of applications.
 All three timers run at 1/4 of the processor clock rate, which determines the maximum resolution that can be obtained.
-Be aware that in power save mode, that means the timers will operate at a reduced speed as well.
+Be aware that if you enter power save mode, that means the timers will operate at a reduced speed as well.

-These timers are controlled and configured through a mode register which is specified using the software interfaces.
+These timers are controlled and configured through a mode register, which is specified using the software interfaces.
 The mode register is described in detail in chapter 8 of the AMD AM188ES User's Manual.

 Pulse width demodulation is done by setting the PWD bit in the SYSCON register.
-Before doing this, create appropriate interrupt service routines, which are used whenever the incoming digital signal switches from high to low, and low to high.
+Before doing this, you will want to specify your interrupt service routines, which are used whenever the incoming digital signal switches from high to low, or low to high.

-The timers can be used to time execution of user defined code by reading the timer values before and after execution of any piece of code.
-For a sample file demonstrating this application, see the sample file timer.c in the directory tern186samplesae.
+The timers can be used to time execution of your user defined code by reading the timer values before and after execution of any piece of code.
+For a sample file demonstrating this application, see the sample file timer.c in the directory tern/186\samples\ae.